 For 0-15 year olds, you can book via NHS 111 or your own GP if you are registered in the borough of Richmond.

 Call 111 first for urgent care advice or visit NHS 111 online.

-The Urgent treatment centre at Teddington Memorial Hospital is for when you need urgent medical attention, but it's not a life-threatening situation.
+The Richmond Urgent Treatment Centre at Teddington Memorial Hospital is for when you need urgent medical attention, but it's not a life-threatening situation.